Dodgers vs. Rockies Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- The Dodgers will send Tony Gonsolin (7-4) to the mound for his 19th start this season.
+- The Dodgers will send Julio Urias (9-6) to the mound for his 18th start this season.

-- He has earned a quality start three times in 18 starts this season.
+- He has earned a quality start nine times in 17 starts this season.

-- Gonsolin has pitched five or more innings in six straight games and will look to extend that streak.
+- Urias will look to finish five or more innings for the seventh start in a row.

-- He has finished five appearances without allowing an earned run in 18 chances this season.
+- He is looking for his third appearance in a row with no earned runs allowed.

 |Opponent